ACanalejo/politicalculture_unilu2025/README.md

 - Tajfel, H. (1982).
 Social Psychology of Intergroup Relations.
 Annual Review of Psychology, 33(1), 1–39. https://doi.org/10.1146/annurev.ps.33.020182.000245

-- Valentim, V. (2023).
-Social Norms (Entry for the Encyclopedia of Political Sociology).

 #### Session 4.
 Cultural origins, evolution and persistence (28.02.25 / 15:30–17:00)

 Required readings:

-- Axelrod, R. (1997).
-The dissemination of culture: A model with local convergence and global polarization.
-Journal of Conflict Resolution, 41(2), 203–226.

 - Lowes, Sara.
 (2022).“Culture in Historical Political Economy”.
 National Bureau of Economic Research, no. w30511.